syncfusion-content/maui-docs/MAUI/Accordion/bindablelayout.md

 ## Creating Data Model

-Create a simple data model to bind the data for SfAccordion as shown in the following code example in a new class file, and save it as `EmployeeInfo.cs` file:
+Create a simple data model to bind the data for `SfAccordion` as shown in the following code example in a new class file, and save it as an `EmployeeInfo.cs` file:

 {% tabs %}
 {% highlight c# %}